 Senior Communications Manager

 Do you want to work for a cause you’re passionate about?
 Are you a highly organized and proactive communications professional that wants to help Oceana’s U.S. campaigns deliver results?
-Oceana is seeking a senior communications manager to support its U.S. campaigns as a member of the Global Marketing and Communications department.
+Oceana is seeking two senior communications managers to support its U.S. campaigns as a member of the Global Marketing and Communications department.
 Join our dedicated group of professionals that is working to protect marine wildlife, while also enhancing the capacity of the oceans to feed a growing population.
 Ocean conservation is not only critical to reducing the impacts of climate change but also to saving the livelihoods of fishers, their families, and their communities.

 In addition to providing communications counsel to these campaigns, the senior communications manager proactively identifies and manages the execution of strategic activities and tactics to influence decision makers and increase public awareness and engagement for the campaigns.
 This individual is responsible for end-to-end public relations management, managing initiatives through research, planning, implementation, and evaluation.
 This individual is also responsible for cultivating and maintaining successful relationships with media to secure placements for Oceana’s campaigns in top local, regional, national, and international media.
 To prepare experts for media interviews, the senior communications manager leads internal media trainings for campaign staff and is responsible for campaign message development.